Thinking about visiting Disney’s Aulani Resort with a baby or toddler? Check out these top tips for making your stay even more magical!

 I loved that we could take Ensley into the pool to let both of us cool off, but not have to be worried about exposing her to the sun too much.

-Bonus tip: Be sure to also hit up the hidden beach near Aulani while there, it is perfect for toddlers to play in!
+Be sure to also hit up the hidden beach near Aulani while there, it is perfect for toddlers to play in!
+As a family we chek out this beach and it was perfect for little kids.

 If you are on the fence about whether or not to do Aulani with a baby and/or toddler, do it.